rhare26/GreatReads/README.md

 <img src="https://user-images.githubusercontent.com/85655946/217087383-909645f4-1a34-4030-8c4f-7aec5749e922.png" width=75% height=75%>

 ## Newsfeed
-The news feed lists all recent reads across the application.
-I'm planning to add book cover images but ran into a problem using the MEDIA_URL in a nested serializer (Book is a foreign key in the MyRead model).
+The newsfeed lists all recent reads across the application.
+Images will be added eventually.
 The book titles contain a link to the book detail page.

 <img src="https://user-images.githubusercontent.com/85655946/217087437-d0314000-e88a-4f32-912b-7f7c69aa7743.png" width=75% height=75%>

 ## Profile
 The profile will fetch information about the current reader and display their reads in a table.
-This is a first draft that will need more work.
+This is a first draft that will need more work with styling.

 <img src="https://user-images.githubusercontent.com/85655946/217087492-66c52df0-d863-429e-a1cd-15eceb56ad7d.png" width=75% height=75%>